selinkaraceper/udacity-project-3/README.md

 # Have to Use Script

-Pyhton 3.6
+Pyhton 3.6,
-Visual Studio Code
+Visual Studio Code,
-Anaconda
+Anaconda,
-Numpy
+Numpy,
-Git 2.3
+Git 2.3,

 # The Datasets